Covert Comic Home Page

 I wouldn't mind that most men lead lives of quiet desperation, if they didn't do it so loudly.

 Drove the family to DC for a stroll along the Washington Mall this afternoon.
-Remained constantly on the alert for terror, but all I saw were several guys with machine guns.
+Remained constantly on the alert for terror, but all I saw were several guys dressed in camo holding machine guns.

 Going to bed early tonight.
-Want to be rested and focused tomorrow morning when I play Bjork's It's Oh So Quiet on my computer at work (full volume, of course) hours before dawn.
-There's nothing like hearing that screeching Icelandic voice echo through the dark halls of a CIA building around 4:00 a.m.
-It's a most exhilarating way to begin a fresh work week, and invariably inspires great new operational concepts on behalf of ...
-My War on Terror!™
+Want to be rested and focused tomorrow morning when I play Vagueness by Kinoue64 on my computer at work (full volume, of course) hours before dawn.
+There's nothing like hearing a wall of Shoegaze guitar music (downloaded from the future, to boot) move like a slow tsunami through the dark halls of a CIA facility around 4:00 a.m.
+It's a most exhilarating way to begin a fresh work week, and invariably inspires great new operational concepts on behalf of ... my war on terror!

 *